Toddler play: why it’s important for imaginative and creative development

 - Look up!
 Describe the different things you see in the sky – the moon, stars and clouds are fascinating to your toddler.

 - Try messy play using sand, mud, clay, playdough or paints.
-Just make sure these materials are non-toxic, because your toddler's fingers are likely to end up in her mouth at some stage.
+Just make sure these materials are non-toxic, because your toddler’s fingers are likely to end up in their mouth at some stage.

-Current national and international guidelines recommend that children under two years shouldn’t have screen time other than video-chatting with people they know.
-This is because very young children learn and grow best through real-world experiences like physical play, playing outside, creative play and social time with family and friends.
+Current national and international guidelines recommend that children under 2 years shouldn’t have screen time other than video-chatting with people they know, like grandparents.
+This is because very young children learn and grow best through everyday experiences like physical play, playing outside, creative play and social time with family and friends.

-For children over two years, a balanced approach to screen time can be part of a healthy lifestyle.
+For children over 2 years, a balanced approach to screen time and digital technology use can be part of a healthy lifestyle.